 - Avoidance of actual conflicts as well as the appearance of impropriety - Conflict exists where there is the potential for a public official to influence the outcome of a matter where s/he has personal or pecuniary interest regardless of intent - Public trust.
-Always better to err on the safe side and disclose a conflict BEFORE hearing a matter; let the chairperson and body decide.
+Always better to err on the safe side and disclose a conflict BEFORE hearing a matter; let the chairperson and body decide. - When in doubt, shout it out."

-Ex Parte Contact
+Rules: Ex Parte Contact